St. Lawrence Nurseries

 When Fred died in 1977, Diana and Bill purchased the land where he had done much of his grafting and breeding in Potsdam, NY.
 In 1981, they produced the first official St. Lawrence Nurseries catalog.
 For 34 years, the MacKentleys cultivated a truly unique and wonderful business, carrying the legacy of Fred Ashworth's passion.
 In September of 2015, the nursery was passed on to Connor Hardiman.
 Connor worked for the MacKenleys for 5 years prior to taking over the nursery (with the invaluable help of several core employees).
 The MacKentleys continue to be involved in an advisory capacity; distributing their decades of knowledge and ensuring a successful future for St. Lawrence Nurseries.

-St. Lawrence Nurseries is located north of the village of Potsdam on Route 345.
+St. Lawrence Nurseries is located south of the village of Potsdam on Route 56.
 We are about 20 miles from the Canadian border in the northernmost part of New York State.
 The USDA Plant Hardiness Zone Map at left designates our area as Zone 3 (-30°F to -40°F average annual minimum temp.)
 In the past, our region has experienced a number of “test winters" where readings have reached -50°F (actual temperature, no wind chill).
 At these temperatures, only truly hardy plants survive; more tender varieties are weeded out.
 There are almost no other fruit and nut tree nurseries growing their stock in a Zone 3 location.
 Most grow their stock in Zones 5, 6 or 7, where plants are never exposed to -40°F or -30°F. If you live in Zone 3 or 4, where these temperatures are a fact of life, a plant that is only hardy to -20°F will sustain winter damage in spite of wraps or other heroic efforts.
 In contrast, our nursery stock will survive the toughest of climates.
 If we can’t grow it here, we don’t sell it.

 We produce our catalog on recycled paper, and send it to customers on our mailing list once a year in December for Spring shipment of plants.
 The easiest way to get on the mailing list is to email firstname.lastname@example.org with your mailing address.

-We do NOT sell or give away names from our mailing list.
+We do not sell or give away names from our mailing list.

 Off Season & Business Hours